 Hepatitis B Long-term travelers and trekkers

-Rabies For travelers who may have contact with animals and may not have access to medical care.
+Rabies Trekkers and travelers who may come in contact with animals

-Yellow Fever Mexico requires proof of a yellow-fever vaccination if you're arriving from a country with risk of yellow fever.
+Mexico requires proof of a yellow fever vaccination if you're arriving from a country with risk of yellow fever.

 Altitude Sickness May develop in travelers who ascend rapidly to altitudes greater than 2500m.
 Symptoms may include headache, nausea, vomiting, dizziness, malaise, insomnia and loss of appetite.
 Severe cases can lead to death.
 To lessen the chance of altitude sickness, ascend gradually to higher altitudes, avoid overexertion, eat light meals and avoid alcohol.
 People showing any symptoms of altitude sickness should not ascend higher until the symptoms have cleared.
 If the symptoms become worse, or if someone shows signs of fluid in the lungs (high-altitude pulmonary edema) or swelling of the brain (high-altitude cerebral edema), descend immediately to a lower altitude.
 Descent of 500m to 1000m is generally adequate except in cases of cerebral edema.